 In recent months, DAAD Canada has been interviewing these scholars in an effort to raise their profiles, both as scholars and on our behalf.
-The next in this series focuses on Dr. Julia Lalande, a DAAD Research Ambassador since 2019 and the Managing Director of Making The Shift Inc. based at Toronto's York University.
+The next in this series focuses on Dr. Julia Lalande, a DAAD Research Ambassador since 2019 and Manager, High Hazards Uni, Ministry of Labour, Training & Skills Development, Toronto.

 If you are a faculty member at a Canadian university interested in contacting Julia Lalande with your questions about researching in Germany, he can be reached by email at: email@example.com.